Civ13/civ13-wiki/wiki/Guide_to_Medical.md

 Without proper care, individuals may end up ill or even worse.

+### Diseases

+There are currently 5 diseases.
+Try not to catch them, they will make your day a whole lot more miserable.
+Especially in early game, when advanced medicine doesn't exist.

+#### Plague

+The rarest and the most lethal disease.
+If you have it, you will probably die.

+  - Caught from eating raw mice.
+Or standing too long near one.
+  - Transmits from person to person.
+  - It can be spotted by the lumps on your skin and vomiting blood.

+#### Malaria

+A deadly disease caused by parasites.

+  - Transmitted by mosquitoes.
+  - Does not transmit from person to person.
+  - Will give you very high fevers with shivering and convulsions.
+  - Untreated, it will give you brain damage from the fever, and possibly kill you.
+  - Normally survivable without treatment, but won't give you immunity.
+  - Damage can be greatly reduced by taking quinine (harvested from the Chinchona plant).

+#### Cholera

+A disease caused by water-borne bacteria.

+  - Caught by drinking straight from puddles or water tiles without boiling it first.
+  - Cannot be transmitted in any way.
+  - Will cause you to convulse and vomit.
+This will dehydrate you fast\!
+  - Vomiting will also cause you to lower the hunger level.
+  - Dehydration will kill you without treatment.
+  - Treatment is drinking plenty of water until the disease is gone.
+Any type of freshwater will do.
+  - **TIP**: You can remove the risk of catching cholera by building a well on a puddle.
+Well water is pure.

+#### Flu

+Just a normal flu.

+  - Caught randomly.
+  - Easily transmitted from person to person.
+A single person can contaminate an entire village\!
+  - Will very probably not kill you, but can be an annoyance, causing blurred vision, blackouts, and fever.
+  - Untreated flu might give you brain damage from high fever.
+  - Manageable by eating and drinking until full, and resting (buckling to a bed).
+  - Brain damage can be prevented by drinking plenty of tea until the fever subsides.

+#### Typhus

+You've been covered with lice for days and now you feel sick.

+  - throw up randomly
+  - slightly transmittable fro person to person.
+  - Untreated typhus will lead to your death
+  - Treatment is through penicillin and tea.

 ### Combating Illness

 If you are a medical professional or just a beginner you may wish to